-This is by far the most used of intumescent material.
+This is an extensively used intumescent material.
 The material has different forms and acts extremely well under a fully developed fire, giving the advantage of multi-directional expansion to fill the void between leaf and frame.
-It is a pressure-forming black material, which is durable and highly resisting to aging.
+It is a pressure-forming grey or black material, which is durable and highly resisting to aging.
 The range is comprehensive, covering most of the day-to-day lines as well as the less common sizes.
-They can be supplied with brush or bladed smoke seals in accordance with BS 476:31:1.
+They can be supplied with integral brush or bladed smoke seals in accordance with BS 476:31:1.
 Brush options are available with central plastic fins or pure bristle.
 The fins tend to make more noise.
 Pure bristle has the advantage of giving slightly lighter resistance to enable lower opening and closing forces.
 (See Section 11).

-In general, exfoliating graphite has advantages over other intumescent materials in as much as it is fully water/air-stable.
+In general, exfoliating graphite has an advantage over other intumescent materials in as much as it is fully water/air-stable.
 This allows the materials to be cut on site without worry of ingress of moisture or atmospheric conditions.
 Some other intumescent materials are protected from the air by a coating over the edges of the cut profile, together with, in some cases, a glue-like plug inserted into the end of the strip.
-However, this addition will be negated when the items are cut to size on site.
+However, this addition will be negated when the items are cut to size on site in wet conditions.
 Seals based on exfoliating graphite can usually be over-painted without detracting from their fire performance.
+Care must be taken to prevent paint being applied to the smoke sealing element of a combined seal.
 Always check with a specialist before over-painting.